jsyang/celestial/how-to-play.md

 ## Acknowledgements

-This game is inspired by and based on [Gravity Well v2.2 (circa 1995)](https://archive.org/details/GWELL22), the planetary conquest game by Software Engineering.
+Gameplay inspired by and based on [Gravity Well v2.2 (circa 1995)](https://archive.org/details/GWELL22), the planetary conquest game by David H. Hoeft of Software Engineering Inc.